3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-authentication-with-devise.md

 |Register a new user|

 Adding authentication and authorization is extremely vital to any modern web application.
 The need for basic security and authenticaiton is essential for good data and customer experience.
-We will spend today adding the 'Devise' gem to our blog appliction.
+We will spend today adding the 'Devise' gem to our Tunr appliction.
 This is a program that will help us integrate the tools needed to authenticate and authorize users.
 With this gem we will not need to write the complicated code needed to add security to our pages.

 ## Add devise gem